13588112254/littlefs/README.md

 Detailed documentation (or at least as much detail as is currently available) can be found in the comments in [lfs.h](lfs.h).

-As you may have noticed, littlefs takes in a configuration structure that defines how the filesystem operates.
+littlefs takes in a configuration structure that defines how the filesystem operates.
 The configuration struct provides the filesystem with the block device operations and dimensions, tweakable parameters that tradeoff memory usage for performance, and optional static buffers if the user wants to avoid dynamic memory.

 The state of the littlefs is stored in the `lfs_t` type which is left up to the user to allocate, allowing multiple filesystems to be in use